ollef/ollef.github.io/site/posts/query-based-compilers.md

   | TypeKey QualifiedName
 ```

-The build system has control over what code runs when you do a `fetch`, so by
+The build system has control over what code runs when we do a `fetch`, so by
 varying that it can do fine-grained dependency tracking, memoisation, and
 incremental updates.

-_Build systems à la carte_ explores what kind of build systems you get when you
+_Build systems à la carte_ is also about exploring what kind of build systems
-vary what `Task` is allowed to do, e.g. if it's a `Monad` or `Applicative`.
-In
+we get when we vary what `Task` is allowed to do, e.g. if it's a `Monad` or
-Rock, we're not exploring _that_, so our `Task` is a thin layer on top of `IO`.
+`Applicative`.
+In Rock, we're not exploring _that_, so our `Task` is a thin
+layer on top of `IO`.

 A problem that pops up now, however, is that there's no satisfactory type for
 `Value`.
 We want `fetch (ParsedModuleKey "Data.List")` to return a